Bridges – City of Asylum Pittsburgh Creative Summit

 6:30 – 7:30 PM

-Don’t miss this wide-ranging conversation with award-winning Irish novelist, Colum McCann whose work as co-founder of the empathy-building not-for-profit Narrative 4 has built bridges between fractured communities in Connecticut, New York, Illinois, Kentucky, Ireland, Haiti, Israel, South Africa, Mexico and Rwanda.
-The conversation will also discuss his masterwork of empathy, Apeirogon, and his latest novel, Twist, of which Salman Rushdie remarked, “The spirit of Joseph Conrad hovers over the text, but here the heart of darkness lies at the bottom of the ocean.”
+Don’t miss this wide-ranging conversation with award-winning Irish novelist, Colum McCann and Tess Barry, poet and Program Director of Carlow University’s MFA program.
+Together, they will talk about Colum’s work as co-founder of the empathy-building not-for-profit Narrative 4 which has built bridges between fractured communities in Connecticut, New York, Illinois, Kentucky, Ireland, Haiti, Israel, South Africa, Mexico and Rwanda.
+They will also discuss his masterwork of empathy, Apeirogon, and his latest novel, Twist, of which Salman Rushdie remarked, “The spirit of Joseph Conrad hovers over the text, but here the heart of darkness lies at the bottom of the ocean.”

 8:00 – 9:30 PM